shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

 ## 4. Multi-label nature of ReefNet and Fig. 4 clarification
-**(a) Patch-level, single-label classification** ReefNet follows the dominant ecology workflow: each image is overlaid with *sparse points*.
+**(a) Patch-level, single-label classification** ReefNet follows the standard ecology workflow: each image is overlaid with *sparse points*.
 A fixed-size patch (512×512 px) is cropped around every point and assigned *one* genus label.
-A model performs *single-label* prediction *per patch*, not per whole image.
+A model performs *single-label* prediction *per patch*, not at the image level.

 **(b) Why Fig. 4 looked confusing**
 The figure presents example **patches**, each labeled based only on the **center point**, which is where the annotation was made.
 However, multiple objects may appear within the same patch — as seen in the rightmost example.
-The dataset, however, does not support multi-label annotations, a limitation we highlight in the next point.
+However, the dataset does not support multi-label annotations, a limitation we highlight in the next point.

-To Remove ambiguity around Fig. 4 We will:
+To remove ambiguity in Fig. 4 we will:
 - Revise the caption to say: *“Qualitative patch-level examples from the test set.”*
 - Clarify in the caption that the label corresponds to the object at the patch’s center point.
-- Adding a schematic in the supplementary showing how multiple patches originate from a single image (mean ≈ 40 annotated points per image).
+- Add a schematic in the supplementary showing how multiple patches originate from a single image (mean ≈ 40 annotated points per image).

 **(c) Image-level and patch-level multi-label support**
 Each image contains many annotated points, so ReefNet is *multi-label at the image-level*, with an average of five different genera per image.
 Investigating patch-level samples with a patch size of 512×512 px, we found that fewer than 1.7% of patches contain more than one label.
 This becomes even more scarce after applying the different splits in the proposed benchmarks, where the in-source and cross-source test samples contain only 0.4% and 0.1% of patches with multiple labels, respectively.
 This scarcity limits the design and evaluation of multi-label classification in ReefNet.

 **(d) Why point-patch annotation (not bounding boxes or dense annotations)**

-- *Percent cover surveys:* Random-point annotation within images has been the standard method in reef ecology for over 20 years, and CoralNet datasets are based on this approach.
+- *Percent cover surveys:* Random-point annotation within images has been the standard practice in reef ecology for around 20 years, and CoralNet datasets are based on this approach.
-- *Annotation cost:* Creating full object masks or bounding boxes is much slower and more labor-intensive.
-Furthermore, automatic annotation tools face significant challenges due to the complex visual characteristics of coral imagery.
+- *Annotation cost:* Full masks, bounding boxes, or dense annotations are much slower to annotate and labor-intensive.
+Automatic annotation tools also struggle due to the domain’s visual complexity.

 **(e) Road-map to dense masks**
 We release full-image tiles and point coordinates to enable weakly-supervised segmentation or object detection in future work.